ranmerc/lint-inline-sql-in-go/README.md

 No known issues.
 But syntax errors can be improved from default error messages that we get from parser.

 ## Release Notes

+## 0.0.3

+- Rename display name for the extension

 ### 0.0.2